Fort Delaware State Park: Wildlife

 Fort Delaware State Park is home to a migratory bird rookery, considered to be the largest heronry north of Florida.
 Ornithologists believe that ibises, egrets, and herons began nesting on the northern part of Pea Patch Island in the 1950s or 1960s on land that was deposited there by the United States Army Corps of Engineers in the early 1900s.
 The population of birds at Fort Delaware State Park grew from about 2,000 pairs of nesting birds to 12,000 pairs as they were pushed from their nesting areas on the mainland by man.
 Scientists have become concerned about the decreasing population of birds on Pea Patch Island.
 The present estimate of nesting pairs stands at 7,000.
 Studies have shown that nearly half the chicks born at the heronry within the last five years have died before they were old enough to leave their parents care.

-Other than coastal erosion, scientist have found little at the park to threaten the herons, ibises, and egrets.
+Other than coastal erosion, scientists have found little at the park to threaten the herons, ibises, and egrets.
 It is believed that changing land-use in the estuary and surrounding land has affected the populations.
 Representatives from local, state and federal governments have teamed together with non-profit wildlife organizations, business, and industry to create a Special Area Management Plan to help change the downward trend in bird populations at Fort Delaware State Park.
 Since Beach erosion affecting Pea Patch Island was recognized as a potential threat to the Fort in 1999, the United States Army Corps of Engineers erected a 3500 ft seawall during the winter of 2005-2006.